elena5875/Restaurant_Django/README.md

 However, in phone screens in order to see the navigation menu bar it needs to be in a landscape mode and it can also slide horizontally to see the complete navigation menu.

+picture of screen responsive for the webpage
 ![Alt text](https://res.cloudinary.com/dh5i9qtjf/image/upload/v1719220076/responsive_screenshot_smdxc1.png)

+For phone screens in landscape mode
 ![Alt text](https://res.cloudinary.com/dh5i9qtjf/image/upload/v1719220223/Screenshotforphonescreens_v0vm5v.png)